 Satellite cell proliferation

-- Same adaptations occur as a non TTF protocol- Increase in satellite cell proliferation (Petrella et al. (2008); Hanssen et al. (2013)).
+- The same adaptations occur as a non-TTF protocol- An increase in satellite cell proliferation (Petrella et al. (2008); Hanssen et al. (2013)).

 Motor unit recruitment